 There are many classic and modern anniversary songs.
 From Celine Dion’s “Here and Now” to the boy band 98 Degrees’ “Hall of Fame,” the list is endless.
 Here are some suggestions if you’re looking for a song to sing to your significant other.
 We’ve also included songs from iconic singers like Diana Ross and Lionel Richie.

 Celine Dion’s “Here and Now”

-Whether you’re celebrating your first or 50th anniversary, there are many romantic songs that will make you feel special.
+Whether you’re celebrating your first or 50th anniversary, many romantic songs will make you feel special.
 The iconic Celine Dion song, “Here and Now,” has a timeless message and is arguably the world’s best-known love song.
 You might also like Luther Vandross’ “Here and Now,” a classic 1989 hit that combines the smoothest voice in history with an affecting message.
 The power ballad, “You,” by Jesse Powell, is another beautiful anniversary song.

 Bryan Adams’s “Please Forgive Me”